SAP/fsm-shell/README.md

   SAP FSM (Field Service Management) shell is an extendable Web-Application.
 FSM shell *host* is the extendable part of the Web-Application and a FSM shell *client* is the extension.
 For more information regarding SAP FSM, check out the [SAP Field Service Management Help Portal](https://docs.coresystems.net/).

-  FSM-SHELL is a library which is designed to be used in FSM shell clients' applications to communicate with the shell host by using set of predefined events described below in [API Documentation](#API-Documentation).
+  FSM-SHELL is a library which is designed to be used in FSM shell clients' applications and plugins to communicate with the shell host by using set of predefined events and api described below in [API Documentation](#API-Documentation).

 ## Requirements